- Allergic Living - http://allergicliving.com -

 This “clearly appears to show marked benefit of the combination of anti-IgE [omalizumab] with oral immunotherapy,” said Dr. Hugh Sampson, a co-author of the study and director of the Jaffe Food Allergy Institute at New York’s Icahn School of Medicine at Mount Sinai.

-Most patients undergoing experimental OIT treatment experience some adverse effects, he told journalists at the American Academy of Allergy Asthma & Immunology (AAAAI) annual meeting.
+Most patients undergoing experimental OIT treatment experience some adverse effects, he told journalists at the American Academy of Allergy Asthma & Immunology (AAAAI) annual meeting in March 2014.
 “And somewhere between 5 and 10 percent of those are significant.”

 In the Mount Sinai study, 54 study subjects with milk allergy between the ages of 7 and 32 took part.
 They were divided into two groups: 26 patients received omalizumab by injection over 16 months before and during OIT, while 28 got a placebo shot along with oral therapy for the same period.